Water intoxication: Endurance sports

 Marathon runners are susceptible to water intoxication if they drink too much while running.
-This is caused when sodium levels drop below 135 mmol/L when athletes consume large amounts of fluid.
+This occurs when sodium levels drop below 135 mmol/L, which can happen when athletes consume large amounts of fluid.
 This has been noted to be the result of the encouragement of excessive fluid replacement by various guidelines.
 This has largely been identified in marathon runners as a dilutional hyponatremia.
 A study conducted on runners completing the 2002 Boston Marathon found that thirteen percent finished the race with hyponatremia.
 The study concluded that the strongest predictor of hyponatremia was weight gain while racing (over-hydration), and hyponatremia was just as likely to occur in runners who chose sports drinks as those who chose water.

 Military training

 Hyponatremia and other physical conditions associated with water intoxication are more often seen in those participating in military training.
-One US Army study found 17 trainees were admitted to hospital over a year's period for water intoxication while another found that three soldiers had died, leading to a recommendation that no more than 1-1.5L of water should be consumed per hour of heavy sweating.
+One US Army study found 17 trainees were admitted to a hospital over a year's period for water intoxication while another found that three soldiers had died, leading to a recommendation that no more than 1–1.5 L of water should be consumed per hour of heavy sweating.

 Overexertion and heat stress

 Any activity or situation that promotes heavy sweating can lead to water intoxication when water is consumed to replace lost fluids.
-Persons working in extreme heat and/or humidity for long periods must take care to drink and eat in ways that help to maintain electrolyte balance.
+People working in extreme heat and/or humidity for long periods must take care to drink and eat in ways that help to maintain electrolyte balance.
 People using drugs such as MDMA (often referred to colloquially as "Ecstasy") may overexert themselves, perspire heavily, feel increased thirst, and then drink large amounts of water to rehydrate, leading to electrolyte imbalance and water intoxication – this is compounded by MDMA use increasing the levels of antidiuretic hormone (ADH), decreasing the amount of water lost through urination.
 Even people who are resting quietly in extreme heat or humidity may run the risk of water intoxication if they drink large amounts of water over short periods for rehydration.

 Psychiatric conditions

-Psychogenic polydipsia is the psychiatric condition in which patients feel compelled to drink large quantities of water, thus putting them at risk of water intoxication.
-This condition can be especially dangerous if the patient also exhibits other psychiatric indications (as is often the case), as the care-takers might misinterpret the hyponatremic symptoms.
+Psychogenic polydipsia is a psychiatric condition in which patients feel compelled to drink excessive quantities of water, thus putting them at risk of water intoxication.
+This condition can be especially dangerous if the patient also exhibits other psychiatric indications (as is often the case), as the caretakers might misinterpret the hyponatremic symptoms.